-- D ("Passing": 70-76) indicates that, although the work has not been of Seminary quality, the course will not need to be repeated (Credit, but no grade points). - F ("Unsatisfactory": below 70) denotes failure, and in some way credit must be earned for the course.

-Inc. ("Incomplete") means that the student has failed to complete some aspect of the course and will be given the opportunity to complete this work during the next quarter he is in residence.
-The initiative to do so must come from him, and failure to complete the work in the course in time will automatically change the "Incomplete" into an "F."
+- D ("Passing": 70-76) indicates that, although the work has not been of Seminary quality, the course will not need to be repeated (Credit, but no grade points). - F ("Unsatisfactory": below 70) denotes failure, and in some way credit must be earned for the course. - Inc. ('Incomplete') is a temporary grade.
+This grade is given only on the basis of discussion with the instructor in cases where a student who has done otherwise acceptable work has failed to complete some aspect of the course.
+The work left undone is to be completed by the end of the next quarter the student is in residence.
+The initiative to do so is to come from him.
+Failure to complete the work in the course during this additional time will make it necessary to refer the case to the faculty for appointment of a committee to handle the matter.